Would you like to see what we have written on a subject? Use the search below.

 Paul, The Message

 Jesus is Man.
 He had to be.
 The Bible states that He laid aside His Divine rights [Phil.
 2:5-8].
 He became a genuine human being.
-In fact, He seemed to take a delight in the title: Son of Man.
+He voluntarily obeyed the mission of God for His life, even though it meant a horrible death on our behalf.
+Why did He do it?
+He lived in obedience to the Father and was moved with compassion by our helplessness.

-Jesus then had a duel nature.
-Jesus is God and Jesus is Man.
-As God He could reveal the Father to us, as Man He could represent us out of sin by dying for our sin as an innocent Person.
-We look at this beautiful duel relationship in The Making Of A Blood Covenant.
+Jesus then had a dual nature.
+Jesus is God, and Jesus is Man.
+As God, He could reveal the Father to us, as Man, He could represent us out of sin by dying for our sins as an innocent Person.
+We look at this beautiful dual relationship in The Making Of A Blood Covenant.

-The divine nature and the human nature were both in Jesus without being mixed and without Jesus being a split personality.
-It is mystery that we will never completely understand.
+The divine and human natures were both in Jesus without being mixed, and Jesus was not a split personality.
+It is a mystery that we will never completely understand.
 Nevertheless, Jesus never called on His divine nature when He walked on this earth.
 He never did anything that we cannot do by the power of the Holy Spirit living in us.

 Sign up for our free monthly newsletter or take one of our free Bible Study courses.